YulLeo/image-maker-telegram-bot/README.md

-# Meme and GIFs generator Telegram bot
+# Image Maker Telegram bot

 Telegram bot that can receive from the user: